aalya2406/Aalya-Vora---Frontend-Developer./README.md

 # Food Menu App

-Welcome to the Food Menu App repository!
-This project is designed to showcase various food items from different cuisines, focusing primarily on Indian dishes.
-Users can browse through food items, view details, and interact with filtering options.
+Welcome to the Food Menu App!
+This project is designed to showcase various food items immitating that of a food delivery app.
+Users can browse through food items, view details, and interact with filtering options and more.
 -----
 Features: